Custodial symmetry, Georgi-Machacek model, and other scalar extensions

 However, if the condition is fulfilled, the Higgs potential can be written as

 Let us now write the different combinations appearing here in terms of the fields defined in \3Eqs{2d.h}{2d.H}{2d.S} in the Lagrangian after SSB:

 From these forms, it is obvious that the potential of \Eqn{V2HDMcs} is invariant under CS, which is reflected in the mass degeneracy of $H_\pm$ and $H_0$.

-Is the CS respected in $\lag{kin}$?
-Looking at \Eqn{sm.quartic}, it is easy to see that the terms quartic in fields would be

-This is invariant under CS.
-As for the cubic terms, it is easy to see that one obtains

-Clearly, these terms are invariant under CS.
-Thus, all terms in $\lag{kin}$ respect CS.
 Therefore, 2HDM, just like SM, is a CS-1 type model, provided there is a discrete symmetry $\phi_1\to-\phi_1$ in the potential, and $\lambda_4=\lambda_5$.
-If $\lambda_4 \neq \lambda_5$, or if more terms are admitted in the potential by sacrificing the discrete symmetry, the model is of CS-3 type.
+If $\lambda_4 \neq \lambda_5$, or if more terms are admitted in the potential by sacrificing the discrete symmetry, the model is of CS-2 type.